Andrei1524/music_mix/README.md

 ![demo](https://i.imgur.com/0hSF3nN.gif)

 TODO:
  - shuffle
  - playlists saved on pc in json format
  - more..
 #### Build Setup

+Thanks to:
+@syropian, for helping with the volume thing

 ``` bash
 # install dependencies